vippsas/vipps-woocommerce/README.txt

 == Description ==

-_Official Vipps Recurring Payments plugin for WooCommerce.
-4 million Norwegians use Vipps.
+_Official Vipps MobilePay Recurring Payments plugin for WooCommerce.
+11 million scandinavians use Vipps MobilePay.
 Give them a fast and familiar shopping experience._

-This is the official Vipps Recurring Payments plugin for WooCommerce.
-It is owned by [Vipps AS](https://vipps.no) and maintained by [Everyday AS](https://everyday.no).
+This is the official Vipps MobilePay Recurring Payments plugin for WooCommerce.
+It is owned by [Vipps MobilePay](https://vippsmobilepay.com) and maintained by [Everyday AS](https://everyday.no).

 **We encourage you to create an issue here or on the [GitHub page](https://github.com/vippsas/vipps-recurring-woocommerce/issues) if you require assistance or run in to a problem.**

-== Vipps Recurring Payments ==
+== Vipps MobilePay Recurring Payments ==

-Vipps Recurring Payments for WooCommerce is perfect for you if you run a web shop with subscription based services or other products that would benefit from subscriptions.
+Vipps MobilePay Recurring Payments for WooCommerce is perfect for you if you run a web shop with subscription based services or other products that would benefit from subscriptions.

-With Vipps Recurring Payments for WooCommerce you can:
+With Vipps MobilePay Recurring Payments for WooCommerce you can:

 * Sell recurring products (virtual and physical)
 * Offer subscription services